ez1471012-glitch/-First-Repo/README.md

 ## How to Run:
 Open the visual studio.
 Then, load the file or project.

-Run the File of main().oUtput show on the console.
+Run the File of main().Output show on the console.